The Fall of the Roman Republic

 This module aims to be more than a simple overview of the events surrounding the fall of the Republic.
 Rather, it aims to challenge you to think about the nature of the Republic’s political framework and the ways in which the traditional systems of government began to buckle under various pressures as Rome’s empire expanded.
 Ambitious aristocrats, demagogues, the army and the Roman people themselves all contributed to the weakening of a system which appeared on the outside to be secure and extremely stable, but which was, in reality, precariously fragile.

-- To consider key issues relating to the last years of the Roman Republic from 133 BC down to the assassination of Julius Caesar and its aftermath.
+- Key issues relating to the last years of the Roman Republic from 133 BC down to the assassination of Julius Caesar and its aftermath.
 You will consider the various ways in which the system evolved in response to successive crises in this period

-- To introduce you to a wide range of relevant primary sources, both written and material, and for you to consider the various approaches that can be used to interpret them
+- A wide range of relevant primary sources, both written and material, and for you to consider the various approaches that can be used to interpret them

-- To place the final years of the Roman Republic within their wider historical context, considering the significant influence that our sources for this period had on subsequent periods of European history
+- The final years of the Roman Republic within their wider historical context, considering the significant influence that our sources for this period had on subsequent periods of European history

 - 22 hours of lectures